kingst/ostep-projects/initial-utilities/README.md

 The program **wcat** is a simple program.
 Generally, it reads a file as specified by the user and prints its contents.
-A typical usage is as follows, in which the user wants to see the contents of main.c, and thus types:
+A typical usage is as follows, in which the user wants to see the contents of main.cpp, and thus types:

 ```
-prompt> ./wcat main.c
+prompt> ./wcat main.cpp
 #include <stdio.h>
 ...
 ```

-As shown, **wcat** reads the file **main.c** and prints out its contents.
+As shown, **wcat** reads the file **main.cpp** and prints out its contents.
 The "**./**" before the **wcat** above is a UNIX thing; it just tells the system which directory to find **wcat** in (in this case, in the "." (dot) directory, which means the current working directory).